 Protect Yourself In the Event of a Colorado Common Law “Divorce”

 Believe it or not, the concept of “Common Law Marriage” is still alive and kicking in the State of Colorado!
 The fact is, many people are tripped up when the ramifications of this legal relic rears its ugly head.
-This is especially true when two people are getting a Colorado common law “divorce” Here are the “Top 10 Myths About Colorado Common Law Marriage:” (If you don’t see your question answered here ask us for free)
+This is especially true when two people are getting a Colorado common law divorce or legal separation.
+Here are the “Top 10 Myths About Colorado Common Law Marriage:” (If you don’t see your question answered here ask us for free)

 Myth 1: If I am married by common law in Colorado, it won’t affect my legal rights after a break-up, right?